How To Setup Kubernetes Cluster Using Kubeadm

 git clone https://github.com/techiescamp/kubeadm-scripts

 If you are using Vagrant to set up the Kubernetes cluster, you can make use of my Vagrantfile.
 It launches 3 VMs.
 A self-explanatory basic Vagrantfile.
+If you are new to Vagrant, check the Vagrant tutorial.

 If you are a Terraform and AWS user, you can make use of the Terraform script present under the Terraform folder to spin up ec2 instances.

 Also, I have created a video demo of the whole kubeadm setup.
-You can refer it during the setup.
+You can refer to it during the setup.

 Kubernetes Cluster Setup Using Kubeadm